-Ensure that your currently installed version of Robot Manager is closed.
+Uninstall the current version of Robot Manager.

-- 1. In a browser, go to http://gizmo-server-fqdn/downloads/Gsx.RobotManager.zip where gizmo-server-fqdn is the FQDN of your Gizmo Server. - 2.
+- 1. In a browser, go to http://<gizmo-serverfqdn>/downloads/Gsx.RobotManager.zip where <gizmo-server-fqdn> is the FQDN of your Gizmo Server. - 2.
 Extract the following files: - Gsx.RobotManager.msi-This file is used by the script. - Install-GsxRobotManager.ps1-This file is the script to run. - Transform.mst-This file is used by the script.